 A little background on how to use Substratum.
 To get started, you need rooted Android device (with an exception of Android Oreo) and Android Marshmallow or higher.
 Once you have the rooted device, the installation is pretty easy.
 Simply install ‘substratum theme engine‘ app from the Google Play Store and “Grant” it Superuser permission.

-Next, install your favourite Substratum theme from the Play Store.
+Next, install your favorite Substratum theme from the Play Store.
 Once done, open to the ‘Substratum theme engine’ app, you’ll find all the installed themes on there.
 Tap a theme and select all the elements you want to enable by checking the box against each element.
 After that, tap the build and install button by tapping the floating button on the bottom right corner.

 The app will build all the themes but you won’t see any changes yet.
 Now, Restart the phone, It is important that you restart after building ever theme otherwise it won’t install properly.